sagieppel/Detecting-and-segmenting-and-classifying-materials-inside-vessels-in-images-using-convolutional-net/Readme.md

 ## Training second option (With LabPics dataset and Vessels from  the COCO panoptic dataset)
 ### Downloading datasets
-1. Download the LabPics data set from [Here](https://zenodo.org/record/3697452) or [here](https://drive.google.com/file/d/1gfaM_6eZjtg7dkFShGl1gIfsXzj1KjIX/view?usp=sharing)
+1. Download the LabPics data set from [Here](https://zenodo.org/record/3697452) or [here](https://icedrive.net/0/adRjfQvV1y)

 2. Download the [COCO panoptic dataset](http://cocodataset.org/#download) annotation and train images.
 ### Converting COCO dataset into training data
+* Note a converted version of the COCO dataset can be downloaded from [here](https://icedrive.net/0/573y9eCWuI) (allow you to skip steps 3-8)

 3. Open script TrainingDataGenerationCOCO/RunDataGeneration.py
 4. Set the COCO dataset image folder to the ImageDir parameter.
 5. Set the COCO panoptic annotation folder to the AnnotationDir parameter.